KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_drafts/TutorialLinkTimePolymorphismBasics.md

 // https://en.cppreference.com/w/cpp/language/pimpl
 // It also allows to easily switch DLLs.
 //
-// The other approach is to use inplace fixed size array, which is better for this case,
+// The other approach is to use inplace fixed size array, which is better for
-// but makes  tutorial much less readable.
-Therefore, I've decided to sacrifice
+// this case, but makes  tutorial much less readable.
+So I've decided to sacrifice
-// performance, which means nothing here, for readability. :) struct SerializerImplementation;
+// performance for readability, because performance means nothing here. struct SerializerImplementation;

 class Serializer final